GE Aerospace: Early efforts

 General Electric had a long history in steam turbine work, dating back to the 1900s.
 In 1903 they hired Sanford Alexander Moss, who started the development of turbosuperchargers at GE.
 This led to a series of record-breaking flights over the next ten years.
 At first, the role of the high-altitude flight was limited, but in the years immediately prior to WWII they became standard equipment on practically all military aircraft.
+(Note: By 1935, a Supercharger Division had been created at the River Works in Lynn, Massachusetts.)
 GE was a world leader in this technology; most other firms concentrated on the mechanically simpler supercharger driven by the engine itself, while GE had spent considerable effort developing the exhaust-driven turbo system that offered higher performance.

-This work made them the natural industrial partner to develop jet engines when Frank Whittle's W.1 engine was demonstrated to Hap Arnold in 1941.
+This work made them the natural industrial partner to develop jet engines when Frank Whittle's W.1 engine was demonstrated to U.S. Army General Hap Arnold in 1941.
 A production license was arranged in September, and several of the existing W.1 test engines shipped to the US for study, where they were converted to US manufacture as the I-A. GE quickly started production of improved versions; the I-16 (J31) was produced in limited numbers starting in 1942, and the much more powerful I-40 (J33) followed in 1944, which went on to power the first US combat-capable jet fighters, the P-80 Shooting Star.

-Early jet engine work took place at GE's Syracuse, New York, (steam turbine) and Lynn, Massachusetts, (supercharger) plants, but soon concentrated at the Lynn plants.
-On 31 July 1945 the Lynn plant became the "Aircraft Gas Turbine Division".
+Early jet engine work took place at Lynn, as well as GE's Syracuse, New York steam turbine plant, but soon concentrated at the former.
+On 31 July 1945 the Lynn plant became the Aircraft Gas Turbine Division.
 GE was repeatedly unable to deliver enough engines for Army and Navy demand, and production of the I-40 (now known as the J33) was also handed to Allison Engines in 1944.
 After the war ended, the Army canceled its orders for GE-built J33s and turned the entire production over to Allison, and the Syracuse plant closed.